Gnomiro/ledps/README.md

     active[a.getName()] = active.get(a.getName(), 0) + 1

 # Todo
-* Damage
-  * Damage should be its own class seperated by elements
-  * makes shred effect more general
 * General
   * rename procs to trigger
   * DualWielding: Weapon Aps is not a direct more multiplierfor MeleeAttackSpeed.
 DualWielding averages both weapon ApS and applies the average as more multiplier